The Rise of Home Equity Lending: Growing a resilient Home Equity business

 Not ALL is good in Home Equity land.

 The next part of this article provides a well-informed (and constructive, I hope) critique of my recent Home Equity loan origination experience.
 I acknowledge the limitations of a "focus group of one," yet I suspect that my experience would have been similar had I submitted my application to any number of other banks active in the home equity space.
 This test bank has been around for over a century.
 It has a brand associated with high quality.
 In a recent discussion with the bank’s Home Equity sales leader, they mentioned their backlog volume was well into the $ billions with greatly extended loan processing time frames.
-Based on my loan originations experience, risk and time are correlated.
+Based on my loan originations experience, nothing good happens in an extended time to close loan pipeline.
 Thus, risks such as credit, fraud, financial, operations, legal, and customer satisfaction only increase as the time to originate increases.
-My risk experience suggests that nothing good happens in an extended time to close loan pipeline.

 Borrower Profile: First off, I'm an easy credit decision.
 I've been on the credit bureau file for over 30 years.
 We have plenty of strength on the "5 C's of Credit" front that makes my wife and me very bankable.
 But we are far from unique.
 The majority of Americans are considered prime credit.